Angola

 Angola was admitted as an EITI implementing country in June 2022.

-As the second largest oil producing country in Africa, Angola’s economy is heavily dependent on oil and gas production, which accounts for about a third of the country’s GDP.
-In 2020, oil accounted for about 90% – or USD 18 billion – of the country’s total export earnings.
-The country also has a significant mining sector with diamond exports totaling over USD 1 billion in 2020.
+As the third largest oil producer in Africa, Angola’s economy relies heavily on oil and gas production, accounting for approximately one-third of the country’s GDP.
+In 2021, oil accounted for about 84% – or USD 28 billion – of the country’s total export earnings.
+In addition, Angola ranks as the world's third largest diamond exporter by value, with exports exceeding USD 1.6 billion in 2021.

-In August 2020, Angolan President João Manuel Gonçalves Lourenço issued a decree officially stating the decision to apply to join EITI.
-The government applied to join the EITI in order to stem corruption, support the country’s transparency and accountability reform agenda, improve the investment climate and support efforts towards improved domestic resource mobilisation.
+In August 2020, Angolan President João Manuel Gonçalves Lourenço issued a decree formally expressing the country's intent to join the EITI.
+This decision was driven by the government's commitment to combat corruption, advance transparency and accountability reform agenda, improve the investment climate and facilitate improved domestic resource mobilisation.

-To achieve these objectives, Angola’s EITI work plan includes specific activities committed to disclosure of contracts, the disclosure of beneficial ownership data, systematic disclosure of extractives revenue data and assessing the impact of the energy transition on the country.
-The government has initiated various regulatory and institutional reforms related to the extractive sector including the restructuring of the national oil company Sonangol and the establishment of new regulatory institutions such as the National Agency for Petroleum, Gas and Biofuels (ANPG), to oversee the award of oil and gas rights.
-The Angola EITI work plan also includes activities to assess the effectiveness of these reforms and transparency and accountability of all state-owned enterprises.
+To achieve these objectives, Angola’s EITI work plan includes specific activities focused on the disclosure of contracts and beneficial ownership data, systematic disclosure of extractive sector revenue data and assessing the impact of the energy transition on the country.
+The government has initiated various regulatory and institutional reforms related to the extractive sector, including the restructuring of the national oil company Sonangol, the national diamond mining company ENDIAMA and the national diamond trading company SODIAM, as well as the establishment of new regulatory institutions such as the National Agency for Petroleum, Gas and Biofuels (ANPG) and the National Agency for Mineral Resources (ANRM), to oversee the allocation of oil, gas and mining rights.
+The Angola EITI work plan also includes activities aimed at evaluating the effectiveness of these reforms and the transparency and accountability of all state-owned enterprises.

 Extractive sector management